SagarPanchal-com/Zomato_Analysis_P3/README.md

 ```

-**Task 4: High-Value Customers**
--- Question: List the customers who have spent more than 140K in total on food orders.
--- return customer_name, and customer_id.
+**Task 4: High-Value Customers**: List the customers who have spent more than 140K in total on food orders.
+Return customer_name, and customer_id.

 ```sql
 Select